thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 let add = |m||n||s||z| m s (n s z);
 ```

-Ending in `app` ensures all our let bindings have a body.
 Possible parses produced by expression don't stop there, however.
-It parses this sequence of lets well, but it's just as happy to parse `3`.
+`expr` is happy to parse `3`.
-Lacking a `let` keyword we don't parse any let bindings, and if `app` sees a single atom it returns it as is.
+Lacking a `let` keyword we don't parse any let bindings, and `app`, seeing a single atom, returns it as is.
 `3` turns into the tree:

 * Expr